nageshchauhan/thinkofjava.io/docs/fundamentals/3_literals/literals.md

 ## Floating point literals

-By default, every floating point literal is of double type and hence we can't assign directly to float variable.
+By default, all floating-point literals are of type `double`, so they cannot be directly assigned to a float variable.
-But we can specify floating point literal as a float type by suffixed with `f` or `F`
+However, a floating-point literal can be specified as a float by appending `f` or `F` as a suffix.
 ```java linenums="1"
 float f = 123.456;
 //CE: Possible loss of precision, fount: double, required: float